ca1man-2022/ML-GOOD/README.md

 # ML-GOOD
-This is the official pytorch implementation of the paper "ML-GOOD: Towards Multi-Label Graph Out-Of-Distribution Detection".
+This is the official pytorch implementation of the paper "ML-GOOD: Towards Multi-Label Graph Out-Of-Distribution Detection" (AAAI'25).